chemfiles/chemfiles/doc/src/classes/misc.rst

         return 0;
     }

-Any exceptions thown by chemfiles will derive from ``chemfiles::Error``.
+Any exceptions thrown by chemfiles will derive from ``chemfiles::Error``.
-Catching  ``chemfiles::Error`` will then catch any exception thown by chemfiles.
+Catching  ``chemfiles::Error`` will then catch any exception thrown by chemfiles.
 You also can catch any other error if you need finer grain control.
-``chemfiles::Error`` derives from ``std::runtime_error``, so it should play nicely with any exisiting C++ error handling.
+``chemfiles::Error`` derives from ``std::runtime_error``, so it should play nicely with any existing C++ error handling.

 .. doxygenstruct:: chemfiles::Error
     :members: